Your Guide to The Red Cross and its Significance!

 World Red Cross Day is celebrated with great vigor in India as well.
 This Day in India celebrates by honouring the most important part of what makes the Red Cross what it is today.
 Throughout the world in fact, on World Red Cross Day, the volunteers are honoured for their dedication and effort and for facilitating them with complete gusto.

-One of the different ways you can celebrate this day is by donating blood or plasma (if you were an ex-covid patient who has been declared negative and safe to donate plasma by your doctor).
-The whole point of World Red Cross Day celebrates the red cross and its significance that is to help the poor and enrich the lives of the underprivileged.
-To understand that and make a move to help India’s underprivileged in times of crisis like these Covid times would fall in line with what the Red Cross stands for.
+One of the different ways you can celebrate this day is by donating blood or plasma (if you are an ex-COVID patient who has been declared negative and safe to donate plasma by your doctor).
+The whole point of World Red Cross Day is to celebrate the red cross and its significance, which is to help the poor and enrich the lives of the underprivileged.
+To understand that and make a move to help India’s underprivileged in times of crisis like these COVID times would fall in line with what the Red Cross stands for.

 Every child can join and be a part of them now.
-Registering with the Red Cross Youth wing can help your child develop many important life skills that will help them be a well rounded person.
-They have the opportunity to introduce one to basic first aid, safety on roads etc. This is also a wonderful opportunity to let your child take charge while also helping them blossom to the next breed of future leaders equipped with confidence and vision.
+Registering with the Red Cross Youth wing can help your child develop many important life skills that will help them be a well-rounded person.
+They have the opportunity to introduce one to basic first aid, safety on the roads, etc. This is also a wonderful opportunity to let your child take charge while also helping them blossom to the next breed of future leaders equipped with confidence and vision.

 The world is not all cotton candy and lemon drops.
 Sometimes it’s just a slice of lemon with no amount of sweetners to it.
 With blazing covid spills across the country, The Red Cross and its significance in India is visible more than ever.
 They are doing everything they can to help.
 To know more about their efforts, check out for updates on their work to tackle the virus.

 Raising children that are aware of the ongoing circumstances and instilling habits of empathy and learning is important.
-And even the need of the hour.
-Maybe the world will not be a better place overnight.
-Although it can inch towards being one by the next generation.
+And even the needs of the hour.
+Maybe the world will not be a better place overnight. although it can inch towards being one by the next generation.